Adding voucher (promo) codes for your mobile or web app

 - Active from / Active to - the dates the code is active for regardless of whether it is redeemed or not.
 If the code is not redeemed in this prescribed timeframe, then the user will lose access (optional).

 - If the code is ready to go live right away, toggle the “active” slider to “on”.
+Note that you can deactivate a code the same way

 - Click the green tick to save.
 Click the red cross to delete.